 No, you cannot see who visited the Pinterest page.

 If you want to know who your visitors are, you can’t do so on your Pinterest profile.
 As a result, “The persons who visited my profile” would have been the category’s name.
 Are we on the same page?
-However, there is a way to know who has re-pinned your Pins.
-Who rescued the Pin and on what board is determined by this information.
+However, there is a way to know who has repinned your Pins.
+Who rescued the Pin, and what does this information determine the board?
 To do so, all that is required is to have your Pinterest account checked.
-Unless you have a link between the Pinterest account and the website, you cannot access this data.
+You cannot access this data unless you have a link between the Pinterest account and the website.

 Can you See who stalks your Pinterest?